presk0/dico_load/README.md

   - python3 dicocitation_parser.py essai -f essai_context.txt -w5

-      Store the context words of the word 'essai',
+      Store the context words of 'essai',

       make (or append) it to the file essai_context.txt

-      wait 5s between each request to the website 'www.dicocitations.com'
+      wait 5s between each request to 'www.dicocitations.com'

 note1: If a filename is missing, print the context words on output

 note2: Words are sorted by occurences

-note3: I wrote this code quickly, with my feet.
-I'm sure you will forgive the syntax

 ex: output for the word 'bavure':